fenago/intro-ruby/lab_guides/Lab_6.md

 =======

-This chapter aimed to provide you with the knowledge necessary to create modules with the Ruby object model.
+This lab aimed to provide you with the knowledge necessary to create modules with the Ruby object model.
 We have added instance methods by including modules into classes.
 We have added class methods to extend class functionality.
 We have created namespaces for our modules.
 As a